JingyangZhao/TTP-2/README.md

 ① It is a $n\times(2n-2)$ matrix;
 ② The $i$-th row indicates team $t_i$, the $j$-th column indicates the $j$-th day in the schedule, item $t_{i,j}$ (resp., $-t_{i,j}$) on $i$-th row and $j$-th column indicates team $t_i$ play an away (resp., home) game with team $t_{i,j}$.

-Note that we only store the best-found results but did not store the schedule since it would use some extra time.
+Note that in our code we only stored the best-found results but did not store the best-found schedule since it would use some extra time.